124 Jingle Bell-Rockin’ Christmas Dinner Ideas

 Jump ahead to:

 This is the main event!
-Make it special with one of these show-stopping entrees.
+Make your dinner menu special with one of these show-stopping entrees.
+And get perfect results with the Yummly Smart Thermometer.

-Beef Wellington is an English classic that never fails to impress.
-A beef tenderloin is coated with a chopped mushroom mixture known as duxelles before being wrapped in puff pastry to create a savory masterpiece.
+Beef tenderloin is a classic Christmas cut that never fails to impress.
+Try this ultra-tender meat slow-roasted, with a mushroom sauce on the side.
+Or coat it with the chopped mushroom mixture known as duxelles, then wrap it in puff pastry to create the savory masterpiece, beef Wellington.

 Cornish hen recipes: